eventao/calf-cli/README.md

       { url: 'https://gitxxx/somebody/my-tpl.git',
         branch: 'master' } } }
 ```
-Now you've added a new template to Scion successfully.
+Now you've added a new template to Calf successfully.

 ### list | l
 It shows you the templates list.